spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-Go ahead and create another virtual cluster for the multi-application scenario.
+Create another virtual cluster for the multi-application scenario.
 From the app mode landing page, navigate to the left **Main Menu** and click on **Virtual Clusters**.
 Next, click on the **New Virtual Cluster** button.

-Go ahead and create a cluster with the following details.
+Add the following details.
 Select beehive for the cluster group, name the cluster **cluster-2**, add the tag **scenario-2**, and allocate 8 CPU, 12 GiB memory, and 8 GiB of storage.
 Click on **Deploy Virtual Cluster** after you have filled out all the required information.